amarmishra/NodeAuth/README.md

 ----------------------------------- SOFTWARE REQUIREMETS--------------------------------

-1. Install NODE js( js environment server ) LTS. (latest version)
+1. Install NODE js( js environment server ) LTS. (latest version).
+This includes NPM- Node Packet Manager.
-2. Install MonogDb LTS. (latest version)
+2. Install MonogDb LTS (latest version) and start MongoDb service.
+3. Install Git .

+4. Pull this repository from git.

 Run "npm init" command in the root folder of the project.
 This will load following dependencies: